Blue hair: Other animals

-Some varieties of rabbit have been bred with blue hair such as the Belgian breed, the Blue of Sint-Niklaas.
+Some varieties of rabbit have been bred with blue hair such as the Blue of Sint-Niklaas, a Belgian breed.
 This was a light sky blue in color with a white blaze.
 Other breeds of blue rabbit are darker and there are about 45 different shades or textures recognised by show judges.

-An example of a blue coated rat terrier.
+An example of a blue coated Rat Terrier.
 Note the pale or "diluted" pigment of the nose and eyes.

 There are several breeds of dogs which may have a blue coat including the Kerry Blue Terrier, Bluetick Coonhound and Grand Bleu de Gascogne.
 This arises in two main ways: from a dilution or silvering of a black coat so that it is seen as blue-grey; or from a mottling or marbling effect which mixes black and white to be seen as navy blue.

 The fleece of sheep may be a natural blue-grey, such as the Himalayan blue sheep, or may be dyed blue as a raddle or to make them more conspicuous in snowy conditions.

 Oxen breeds referred to as Blue Roane were plentiful centuries ago (shades of blue) and some of that genetics somehow evolved into slight tinting of blue in some Holstein cattle.

 The coat of several other animals is called blue, including those of blue roan horses, the Russian Blue cat, and the blue variant of the Arctic fox's coat.